progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	.git/objects/pack/pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.idx
 	.git/objects/pack/pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.pack

-The objects that remain are the blobs that aren’t pointed to by any commit—in this case, the “what is up, doc?” example and the “test content” example blobs you created earlier.
+The objects that remain are the blobs that aren’t pointed to by any commit — in this case, the "what is up, doc?" example and the "test content" example blobs you created earlier.
 Because you never added them to any commits, they’re considered dangling and aren’t packed up in your new packfile.

 The other files are your new packfile and an index.
 The packfile is a single file containing the contents of all the objects that were removed from your filesystem.
 The index is a file that contains offsets into that packfile so you can quickly seek to a specific object.
-What is cool is that although the objects on disk before you ran the gc were collectively about 12K in size, the new packfile is only 6K.
+What is cool is that although the objects on disk before you ran the `gc` were collectively about 12K in size, the new packfile is only 6K.
 You’ve halved your disk usage by packing your objects.

 How does Git do this?
 When Git packs objects, it looks for files that are named and sized similarly, and stores just the deltas from one version of the file to the next.
 You can look into the packfile and see what Git did to save space.
-The git verify-pack plumbing command allows you to see what was packed up:
+The `git verify-pack` plumbing command allows you to see what was packed up:

 	$ git verify-pack -v pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.idx
 	0155eb4229851634a0f03eb265b69f5a2d56f341 tree   71 76 5400